casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_getting_started.md

 ## Introduction

-This tutorial will walk through the procedure to instsall the development branches of the CASPER tools needed to target supported RFSoC platforms.
+This tutorial will walk through the procedure to install the development branches of the CASPER tools needed to target supported RFSoC platforms.

 ## Environment Setup